 Don’t go out of network for standard procedures

 While the family was forced to pay out of pocket because they went out of network, going out of network wasn’t necessary in the first place!
 The family thought that they should get the MRI at a hospital that specializes in that particular disease process.
 What they didn’t understand is that an MRI is an MRI is an MRI.
 No matter where you get it.
 An MRI is a commodity which means it’s essentially the same test no matter where it is performed.
 So best to get it in-network and avoid the costly out-of-network rate.

 Sometimes, even the facility doesn’t know what they’re talking about

 Yes, the cost of healthcare is critically important.
 While checking pricing on healthcare services is easier than ever, it can’t completely fill the knowledge gap.
-Parents will continue to think they’re doing the right thing by getting insurance, even if, unbeknownst to them, few facilities will accept it due to poor reimbursement.
-Consumers will still think they have to go to the most well known institution for a test that can be done anywhere (and probably for less).
-And ultimately, the consumer’s knowledge gap is no match for knowledge gap exhibited by the facility for their own services!
+Parents will continue to think they’re doing the right thing by getting previously unaffordable insurance through an ACA exchange, even if, unbeknownst to them, fewer facilities will accept it due to poor reimbursement.
+Consumers will still think they have to go to the most well known institution for a test that can be done anywhere (and probably for less, and maybe even less if they don’t use insurance at all!).
+And ultimately, the consumer’s knowledge gap is no match for the knowledge gap exhibited by the facility for their own services!